evanrmurphy/SweetScript/README.markdown

 # SweetScript

 A Lisp-like language that compiles into JavaScript.
 It comes with [sweet-expressions](http://www.dwheeler.com/readable/) for programming with more conventional-looking syntax, and brings macros to JavaScript.
-(Note: the use of sweet-expressions doesn't conform strictly to Wheeler's)
+(Note: the use of sweet-expressions doesn't conform strictly to Wheeler's spec.)

 ## Overview